gRPC vs Kafka

 When comparing gRPC and Kafka, we're likely comparing gRPC's streaming features. gRPC's unary RPC takes either asynchronous or synchronous forms of communication (in a Request/Response architectural paradigm).
 Kafka and gRPC Streaming are both examples of Event-Driven Architecture.
 There's typically an expectation of an immediate response in a Request/Response journey, whereas Event-Driven request journeys are typically send-and-forget (with journey durations anywhere from milliseconds to days in distributed systems).
 Acknowledgements of a triggered Event-Driven journey are common (as well as follow-up event responses).

-- If latency is the most important factor, choose gRPC Streaming: gRPC Streaming doesn't require anything like Kafka's intermediary message broker between a client and server.
-Its streams are direct between client and server.
+- If latency is the most important factor, choose gRPC Streaming: gRPC Streaming doesn’t require anything like Kafka’s intermediary message broker between a client and server.
+Its streams are direct between client and server, minimizing latency.

-- If reliability out-of-the-box is the most important factor, choose Kafka: gRPC Streaming doesn't provide application-level guaranteed delivery.
+- If reliability out-of-the-box is the most important factor, choose Kafka: gRPC Streaming doesn’t provide application-level guaranteed delivery on its own.
 In contrast, Kafka not only guarantees message delivery at the application level, but also persists messages on its distributed message broker for a default of 14 days.

 For more detail, continue reading: